Status: Critically Endangered.

 Since 2002, the focus of WPT's fieldwork has been to better understand the species’ ecology and to develop strategies to aid its long-term survival.
-The project, currently led by Dr. Igor Berkunsky, is a complex conservation programme: it combines population surveys and searches for additional Blue-throated Macaw sites with components of habitat investigation, direct protection of wild nests and outreach with local and national groups.
+The project is a complex conservation programme: it combines population surveys and searches for additional Blue-throated Macaw sites with components of habitat investigation, direct protection of wild nests and outreach with local and national groups.

 Current and future efforts include:

 To learn more about our efforts to save this species:

 - Managing wild populations by monitoring breeding pairs, protecting nests and nestlings

 - Aiding breeding by installing artificial nest boxes